google/osv-scanner/docs/guided-remediation.md

 The `override` strategy is currently only supported in `--non-interactive` mode.

 Maven allows for the version specification of direct and indirect dependencies to be overwritten by a POM's `<dependencyManagement>`.
 This mechanism can be used to force a vulnerable dependency to be updated to a newer, non-vulnerable version.
 Overriding dependency versions can enable otherwise inaccessible updates, but it also risks breaking the application if the new version is incompatible with other dependencies.

+If a direct dependency is vulnerable, the override strategy will update its version in the `<dependencies>` section (if possible).
+Relevant `<properties>` will be updated if used by an existing version specification.

 As with the other strategies, override patches are prioritized by vulnerabilities fixed per updated dependency.